50 Most Valuable Dimes Worth Money

 Well-preserved dimes are worth more than those heavily circulated or damaged.

-For example, a 1954 Roosevelt dime in uncirculated condition can be worth several hundred dollars, while the same coin in well-worn condition might only be worth ten cents.
+For example, the 1954 Roosevelt dime series in uncirculated condition can be worth several hundred dollars, while the same coins in well-worn condition might only be worth ten cents, or face value.

 Coins are graded from 1–70 on a scale known in the coin industry as the Sheldon grading scale.

-Numismatic Guaranty Company (NGC), and Professional Coin Grading Service (PCGS), both use the Sheldon scale, with “1” being the worst possible condition and “70” indicating perfect mint condition.
+Numismatic Guaranty Company (NGC), and Professional Coin Grading Service (PCGS), both use the Sheldon scale, with “1” being the worst possible condition and “70” indicating the rarest, perfect mint condition.

 • 1: Poor — The coin’s design is barely discernible